Highland City Council votes in favor of reducing residential construction inspections — with a twist

 New home construction projects will have fewer inspections to endure in Highland, but certifications and state inspectors will be added to the process.

-The Highland City Council voted Monday to approve a new process for residential construction that reduces the number of inspections.
+The Highland City Council voted this week to approve a new process for residential construction that reduces the number of inspections.
 Some city officials felt the number and frequency of inspections on new home construction was contributing to stagnation in new home construction in Highland.

 Indeed, Highland’s number of single- or double-family home permits has dropped from 75 in 2006 to a low of four permits in 2014.
 Since 2016, it’s hovered between 11 and 12 permits per year.